bmtron/youtube-theater-client/README.md

 There is also a live chat for you to share reactions and thoughts with everyone connected to the room as well.

+Follow [this](https://github.com/bmtron/youtube-theater-server) link to discover the back-end that runs this app.

 ## Technology

 WeTube was created with a multitude of different technologies.
 The client was built using HTML5 and CSS for the skeleton and skin, respectively, and uses React.js to deliver the main functionality.
 The backend uses Node.js and Express, and uses PostgreSQL as the database.
 Socket.io was used to deliver the real-time interactivity to the app.